-Governing Board West Virginia Northern Community College Wheeling, West Virginia
+Board of Governors West Virginia Northern Community College Wheeling, West Virginia

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities and the discretely presented component unit of West Virginia Northern Community College (the "College") as of and for the year ended June 30, 2015, and the related notes to the financial statements, which collectively comprise the College's basic financial statements, and have issued our report thereon dated January 14, 2016.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities and the discretely presented component unit of West Virginia Northern Community College (the College), a component unit of the West Virginia Council for Community and Technical College Education, as of and for the year ended June 30, 2016, and the related notes to the financial statements, which collectively comprise the College's basic financial statements, and have issued our report thereon dated February 2, 2017.
 Our report includes a reference to other auditors who audited the financial statements of West Virginia Northern Community College Foundation, Inc. (the Foundation), the College's discretely presented component unit, as described in our report on the College's financial statements.
 The financial statements of the Foundation were not audited in accordance with Government Auditing Standards and, accordingly, do not include reporting on internal control over financial reporting or instances of reportable noncompliance associated with the Foundation.